kanyun-inc/ytk-learn/docs/models.md

 GBST can also be applied to regression and classification tasks with different active functions and loss functions.

-Reference:

-1. Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine." *Annals of statistics* (2001): 1189-1232.
-2. Jordan, Michael I., and Robert A. Jacobs.
-"Hierarchical mixtures of experts and the EM algorithm." *Neural computation* 6.2 (1994): 181-214.

 ### Limits

 Different models can be used with specified objective functions.